-A number of new developments will co-determine the role standards will play towards the future and the way they will be developed.
-It will also influence the types of standards that need to be developed.
-The following developments are expected to be key in this:
+A number of new developments will co-determine the role standards will play in influencing the future development of the ICT 'space' and future standardisation approaches.
+They will also influence the demand and supply of future standards.
+The following developments are expected to be particularly important:

 - Sharing economy requires user convenience: interoperability related standards will be market driven, yet safety and quality standards may be rule driven.
-The term "sharing economy" is defined as "an economic system in which assets or services are shared between private individuals, either free or for a fee, typically by means of the Internet."15 The sharing economy has surfaced and is grown significantly, ranging from sharing cars to bikes to power tools etc., with the clear leading examples the rapid emergence and growth of UBER and AirBnB.
+The term "sharing economy" is defined as "an economic system in which assets or services are shared between private individuals, either free or for a fee, typically by means of the Internet."19 The sharing economy has surfaced and is grown significantly, ranging from sharing cars to bikes to power tools etc., with the clear leading examples the rapid emergence and growth of UBER and AirBnB.
 Many well-established industries have been transformed into new models built around this concept and approach towards consumption of goods and services.
 This fast-growing and constantly changing marketplace has prompted the need for the development of potential tools to help aid policy development and better protect users, consumers and industry alike ICT standards are a key enabler in this. - Technologies become invisible- require seamless interoperability.
 Ambient intelligence is an emerging discipline that brings intelligence to our everyday environments and makes those environments sensitive to people.
 Ambient intelligence (AmI) research builds upon advances in sensors and sensor networks, pervasive computing and artificial intelligence.
 Because these contributing fields have experienced tremendous growth in the last few years, AmI research has strengthened and expanded.
 Because AmI research is maturing, the resulting technologies promise to revolutionize daily human life by making people's surroundings flexible and adaptive.
 When intelligence gets embedded in our environments, moving around and interacting, it will require high levels of interoperability.
-It will also create privacy and surveillance liabilities. - Blockchain as a ledger without single owner.
-An issue is whether this facilitates secure interoperability.
-The Standards Australia report on the work of the Secretariat for ISO/TC 307 provides an overview of the effort to shape the future of international blockchain standards.
-Standards Australia's close collaboration with stakeholders and the standards development activities undertaken by ISO/TC 30716 will be informed by the Roadmap for Blockchain Standards and the recommendations contained in that report.
-Priorities suggested in the report include: - 1.
-ISO/TC 307 should initially develop blockchain terminology standards as a means to clarify definitions in the sector and set a platform for the development of other related blockchain standards.
-The standards for terminology could by developed in close coordination with the ISO/IEC committee JTC 1 SC 38 Cloud Computing and distributed platforms.
+It will also create privacy and surveillance liabilities.